markfink/markfink-site/_posts/2019-01-03-esp32-cmock-cmake.md

 create_mock(mock_dep_demo ${header_abs_path})
 {% endhighlight %}

 I left out some details for brevity.
-[Here you can find the complete sample code including CMock.](https://github.com/finklabs/esp32/tree/master/cmock_demo)
+[Here you can find the complete sample code including CMock source and build files.](https://github.com/finklabs/esp32/tree/master/cmock_demo)

 I opened a [ticket with Espressif](https://github.com/espressif/esp-idf/issues/2900) and I hope that they will include CMock in the standard ESP-IDF release.